Amooryjubran/ReactJS-Template/README.md

-This is a React JS template website, and used React-Router-Dom, Styled-Components, and Bootstrap.
+This is a React JS template website, and used contextAPI, React-Router-Dom, Styled-Components, and Bootstrap.

 Live Demo : https://zen-brattain-5da735.netlify.com/